 However, 'support' in section 1 has the accent on the second syllable for both noun and verb forms: sup-port'.
 Benefit and monitor in section 4 both have the stress on the first syllable.

 You can see examples of many of these 25 (and other academic) words in TOEFL or IELTS Essay Sample or Essay Organization and practice them on Writing Test Vocabulary or Online Crossword- Essential Academic Vocabulary (along with many Section 1 words.)

-Many of these have noun forms (accuracy, awareness, logic, objective-- with a different meaning, relevance, and some that are less common), and a few have verb forms (alternate, convince, maximize, minimize, specify), but most are not as common as the adjective or adverb forms.
+Many of these have noun forms (accuracy, awareness, logic, objective-- with a different meaning, relevance, similarity, validation & validity, and some that are less common), and a few have verb forms (alternate, convince, maximize, minimize, specify), but most are not as common as the adjective or adverb forms.

 Notice how commonly adjectives are formed from verbs or nouns by adding -al, -ic and -ive (as well as just by using the verb’s past or present participle—see the yellow box in Word Formation for an explanation of the difference.
 See also Suffix List for many non-academic examples of all these endings.)